GeneralBots/botbook/src/02-templates/gbai.md

 ## Summary

 The `.gbai` architecture keeps bot development simple.
 No complex frameworks, no build systems, no deployment pipelines.
-Just organize your files in folders, and BotServer handles the rest.
+Just organize your files in folders, and botserver handles the rest.
 Focus on content and conversation, not configuration.

 Next: Learn about [.gbdialog Dialogs](./gbdialog.md) for writing conversation scripts.